TiltedAngle/IceAndLava/index.md

 3. Double-click on the game which will open a tab called IceAndLava
 4. Click the 'star' icon on the right of your search bar to save the game in your bookmarks

 PLAY THIS GAME ONLINE!
-There may be bugs so downloading is the safer option.
-Play it [here!](https://tiltedangle.github.io/IceAndLava_Web/)
+There are bugs, and it takes a long time to load, so I would recommend downloading the game.
+Play it [here](https://tiltedangle.github.io/IceAndLava_Web/)